 - Steak seasoning - Any steak seasoning that you already enjoy will work.
 We used a Montreal seasoning like this one from Culinary Hill.
 Depending upon the brand, you may be able to use a little bit less, particularly if it's high in sodium.
 A simple combination of salt, black pepper, and garlic powder does the job too.

 - Olive Oil coats the cubes of beef before adding the rub.
 Avocado oil is an alternative.

 - Mushrooms - If you're not a fan, leave them out.
 Or add your favorite vegetable.

 Please see the recipe card at the bottom of this post for the complete list of ingredients with measurements plus recipe instructions.

-Best Cut of Beef
+Best Type of Steak